Redstone-D/starberry/QUICK_TUTORIAL.md

 So that a header will render the number the user input

+Akari template is a templating language, which wrap its syntax in `-[ ... ]-`.
+Please read more about that in Akari Template Guide

 ### Akari Json and Introdcution to Akari Templates

 With the build-in ability of reading json files and templating in akari, we can easily manipulate json and render dynamic templates